Canon 2000D vs M6

 - More heavily discounted: Has been on the market for longer (launched in February 2017).

-If the count of relative strengths (bullet points above) is taken as a measure, the M6 is the clear winner of the contest (15 : 4 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the M6 is the clear winner of the contest (16 : 4 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it remains incomplete and does no justice, for example, to the way the 2000D or the M6 perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.